The side effects of a stem cell or bone marrow transplant are caused by:

 - yellowing of the eyes and skin (jaundice)

 - shortness of breath

-GVHD can be severe and even life threatening for some people.
-But mild GVHD can also be helpful for some people.
-It is an immune system reaction and can help to kill off any leukaemia cells left after your treatment.
+GvHD can be severe and even life threatening for some people.
+But mild GvHD can also be helpful for some.
+It is an immune system reaction and can help to kill off any cancer cells left after your treatment.

-Let your treatment team know if you have any signs of GVHD.
-You can have treatments to help reduce the reaction.
-These are called immunosuppressives.
+Let your treatment team know if you have any signs of GvHD.
+You can have treatments with immunosuppressives to help reduce the reaction.